 Players have the right to request to see their decklist between matches.
 Such a request will be honored if logistically possible.

 Generally, decklists are not public information and are not shared with other players during a tournament.
-At constructed-format, Professional Rules Enforcement Level tournaments (Pro Tour, World Magic Cup, World Championship, and Grand Prix), copies of opponents’ decklists will be provided to players in the single-elimination playoffs.
+At Professional Rules Enforcement Level tournaments (Magic Tabletop Mythic Championship, World Championship, and Grand Prix), copies of opponents’ decklists will be provided to players in the single-elimination playoffs.

 In the single-elimination playoffs of limited events, the chances of your opponent gaining information about your decklist are a lot smaller.
 As such, we only provide decklists for constructed-format events.
 Star City Games Open Series have also allowed Top 8 players to view the opponents decklists.